 6. True love makes a heart cheerful

 Love is a powerful force capable of transforming hearts and minds: not infatuation, not a crash nor forced love or beneficial relationships.
 Only true love gets to the core.
 We see a smitten Kit do what he wouldn't normally do in the name of love.
 He glows when he speaks to Cinderella, becomes more playful and is relaxed when talking to her.
-He speaks highly of her when her father and others refer to her as a mere country girl.
+He speaks highly of her when his father and others refer to her as a mere country girl.

 When Cinderella meets Kit for the first time, she too changes, despite living in dreary circumstances.
 Even step-mother notices the smiles and little signs.
 Love is difficult to hide nor easy to destroy.
 Of course, many will try to do just that.
 Cinderella makes sure to record what happened at the ball in her diary, for it had been a night to remember.
 "It was like a dream, better than a dream!" she writes.

 Let's not forget that a few hours before, she'd hit rock bottom and wailed by the well, yet the following morning, she woke up radiant and cheerful.
 People around you will read vibes indicating that you're in love.
 Lady Tremaine notices a change in Cinderella and becomes suspicious.
 Remember, she couldn't recognise Cinderella at the ball thanks to fairy godmother's magic.
 I know for a fact that God has a way of hiding what's precious when enemies surround one.
 No-one knew who Cinderella was, except for the prince.

 For the first time, Cinderella becomes a changed person, ready to confront her step-mother.
 The power of love!
 Remember Paulo Coelho's words in the Alchemist next time you come across love, whether others are celebrating it or not.
 "Love is the force that transforms and improves the soul of the world…Because when we love, we always strive to become better than we are."
 In Eleven Minutes, he writes, "Love is not to be found in someone else, but in ourselves; we simply awaken it.
 But to do that, we need the other person."